jborean93/PSOpenAD/docs/en-US/Get-OpenADServiceAccount.md

 + `SamAccountName`

 The cmdlet writes an error if no, or multiple, objects are found based on the identity specified.
-In addition the identity is filtered by the LDAP filter `(objectCategory=group)` to restrict only group objects from being searched.
+In addition the identity is filtered by the LDAP filter `(objectCategory=msDS-GroupManagedServiceAccount)` to restrict only service account objects from being searched.
 The `-LDAPFilter` parameter can be used instead to query for multiple objects.

 ```yaml